 La Gomera ~ the first months

-It has been a long time I've been wanting to write and I just couldn’t get around to it.
+It has been a long time since I've been wanting to write and I just couldn’t get around to it.
 I started to work part-time at the language school and I also taught some hours online and the preparation for the lessons totally stole my time and energy.
 I also hated to sit in front of the screen for too long and I often escaped to the beach or to the mountains to recharge instead of typing.
 I just couldn’t make myself sit any longer in front of the computer screen.
 But now, I am on a 3-week Christmas holiday, and I feel free to do it.
 So this post is a recap of the previous months.

 After I finished writing my book and sent the proposal to literary agents in early September I knew I was ready to begin the next chapter in my life.
 I contacted random language schools in the Canaries which I found online.
 I thought it would be better to start on a smaller island so I was especially interested in one school on La Gomera.